Green Ribbon Schools

 We are excited to share this information provided by the U.S. Department of Education Green Ribbon School initiative.
 CT Green LEAF Schools is the designated state education authority for Green Ribbon School nominations.
 As such, and in order to be nominated for national Green Ribbon recognition, all CT Green LEAF Schools are required to submit their applications to us for review and nomination.

-This year, the first draft of your application is due by January 10, 2021.
-Please send a copy of your application as an attachment to Abby Peklo at firstname.lastname@example.org.
+This year, the first draft of your application is due by January 10, 2022.
+Please send a copy of your application as an attachment to firstname.lastname@example.org.
 At this time, please also arrange for Green LEAF Advisory Council members to visit your school or schedule a Zoom meeting in January.
 During this one hour meeting, we would like to meet with representatives of your school’s Green LEAF Team to review your application, share the steps towards improvement that your school has made (using your completed self-assessment as a guiding tool), and identify areas that you may still need to work on.
-Your final application is due to Abby Peklo at email@example.com by February 15, 2021.
+Your final application is due by February 1, 2022.
 We will notify you in early March if your school has been nominated for national Green Ribbon recognition.

 Green Ribbon applications are scored based on demonstration of schoolwide/ school culture impact within each of the three pillars: